prospero-x/kdtree-python/README.md

 Python 3 is required.

 ## Distance Formula
-This library uses a modification of the [Euclidean Distance Formula](https://en.wikipedia.org/wiki/Euclidean_distance), whereby The modification the square of the Euclidean Distance, rather than the Euclidean Distance itself, is used.
+This library uses a modification of the [Euclidean Distance Formula](https://en.wikipedia.org/wiki/Euclidean_distance), whereby the square of the Euclidean Distance, rather than the Euclidean Distance itself, is used.
 This optimization is possible because we're only comparing distances rather than measuring their absolute values.
-Note that, if using this library to find closest neighbors with 2-Dimensional geographical coordinates, the Euclidean Distance Formula will only be accurate for small distances.
+Note that, if using this library to find closest neighbors with 2-dimensional geographical coordinates, the Euclidean Distance Formula will only be accurate for small distances.
 For large distances, the [Haversine Formula](https://en.wikipedia.org/wiki/Haversine_formula) is needed.

 ## Example